 - Melt the butter and put it in a blender.

 - Add the boiling mixture, salt, and milk to the blender and blend well.

 - Pour into a traditional Tibetan tea cup (a coffee mug will also do.)

 A great dessert to go along with your thupka and butter tea is yak yoghurt (yep, there's a yak theme, here!)
-Balep bread is also a great addition as it can be dipped in the tea.
-Serving the tea with traditional Tibetan cuisine is perfect those wanting to enjoy a meal that is both unique and delicious!
+Balep bread is also a great addition as it can be dipped in tea.
+Serving the tea with traditional Tibetan cuisine is perfect for those wanting to enjoy a meal that is both unique and delicious!